 How Much Does Asian Eyelid Surgery Cost?

 On average, Asian eyelid surgery costs between $2,500–$3,000 at Cytryn Cosmetic Surgery.
 Exact pricing—which could potentially fall outside of this range—will be influenced by factors including how much fat sculpting is needed, whether or not tissue excision and/or muscular repair is necessary, and the overall complexity of treatment.
-In order to receive a custom cost quote for Asian blepharoplasty, you will need to schedule a consultation with a Dr. Cytryn, during which time a detailed breakdown of all expenses associated with your personalized surgical plan can be provided.
+In order to receive a custom cost quote for Asian blepharoplasty, you will need to schedule a consultation with Dr. Cytryn, during which time a detailed breakdown of all expenses associated with your personalized surgical plan can be provided.

 Ready to Book Your Consultation?